tmiland/TeamSpeak3-Client/README.md

 `sh package.sh`

-Package.sh will build both a 64bit and 32bit DEB packages.
+Package.sh will build a DEB package according to you Architecture Type.

 Use the dpkg command in terminal: